JohnMurray/cpp-vs/readme.md

 ```
 TITLE: C++ VS LANGUAGE - PROBLEM or CODE-EXAMPLE

-Please write a few sentances describing what you'd like added.
+Please write a few sentences describing what you'd like added.

 Why is this a good problem/example for the site?
 How does it meet the goals?